 There are multiple causes of ectropion, but by far the most common is excess looseness of the eyelid margin, which allows gravity to pull the eyelid away from the eye.
 Scarring, certain skin disorders, previous surgery, and eyelid tumors are other possible causes of ectropion

 Surgical options for the correction of ectropion typically involve tightening the lower eyelid margin to reposition the eyelid into good contact with the eye.
 If significant scarring is present in the eyelid skin, a skin graft is sometimes necessary.

-At your office visit, our oculoplastic surgeon will discuss the etiology of the problem and the most appropriate surgery for you.
-Most cases of ectropion can be fixed under local anesthesia in the UP Ophthalmology's minor procedure room.
+At your office visit, our oculoplastic surgeon will discuss the cause of the problem and the most appropriate surgery for you.
+Most cases of ectropion can be fixed under local anesthesia in University Physician Ophthalmology's minor procedure room.

 2500 North State Street

 General Information: 601-984-1000